 We do not transfer personal data outside of the EU in any other cases.

-In accordance with the legislation in force as regards personal data protection, you have the following rights:
+According to the valid legal regulation of personal data protection, you have the following rights:

-- the right to access your personal data that we process, including the right to obtain the following information from CPI Hotels:
+- the right to access your personal data that we process; this includes the right to obtain the following information from CPI Hot ls:

-- confirmation as to whether CPI Hotels processes your personal data;
+- confirmation of whether CPI Hotels processes your personal data;

 - access to these personal data;